tasmota/docs/docs/AWS-IoT.md

 ### 3. Flash your device

 Flash your device the normal way; either through serial or OTA.
-If you use OTA, first flash a `sonoff-minimal` firmware, then your target firmware.

 ### 4. Configure AWS IoT Policy (to be done once)